 - You date movie and television stars; my girlfriends haven’t even been in commercials.

 One thing that we might have in common is our love for dogs, unless that movie was a sham.
-After all, you are an actor – you kind of get paid to lie.
+After all, you are an actor—you kind of get paid to lie.
 But don’t think that I’m calling you a liar, Emma Roberts.
 I wouldn’t expect you to try to be anyone other than yourself with me.
 In my vision, I am not dating Nancy Drew or Addie Singer.
 I am dating the real Emma.

 It all happens so fast.
 In a matter of weeks, we feel like we’ve known each other for years.
 We frequently go out to sporting events, concerts, and plays, and we sometimes even enjoy a night in together.
 My family loves you because you’re so down-to-earth, and you have a fantastic sense of humor.
 Your family likes to reminisce about the time I threw up when meeting your Aunt Julia, but I know it’s all in good fun.
 Deep down, they trust me and know I have good intentions.

 Just as our lives seem to be falling into the perfect place, the unthinkable happens.
 One of my dear friends professes her lifelong love to me, and when I tell her she’s crazy, she bursts into tears and rushes to her car.
 She speeds off before I can stop her, and I know chasing her wouldn’t solve anything.
-You and I have dinner reservations in New York City, so we get ready and follow through with our plans.
+You and I have dinner reservations in NYC, so we get ready and follow through with our plans.
 However, the aforementioned incident remains on my mind.

-I begin discussing my thoughts with you at our table, but while you say all the right things and look stunning while doing so, I glance around the restaurant and experience a moment of clarity.
+I begin discussing my thoughts with you at dinner, but while you say all the right things and look stunning while doing so, I glance around the restaurant and experience a moment of clarity.
 This is not where I belong.
 I don’t belong in a fancy, expensive restaurant with a beautiful, talented celebrity.
 I belong on a couch or in a movie theater watching you on a screen.
 I politely give you a kiss on the cheek and excuse myself.

-Somehow, I find my way home (details irrelevant) and before I know it, I’m in my car and on my way to my friend’s house.
+Somehow, I find my way home and before I know it, I’m in my car and on my way to my friend’s house.
 As I pull up, she seems to be on her way out.
 It’s raining now.
 She sees me and tells me to leave.
 I grab her and kiss her like no guy has ever kissed a girl before.